andrewharvey/srtm-stylesheets/README.md

 To determine the SRTM3_Region see the [region map](http://dds.cr.usgs.gov/srtm/version2_1/Documentation/Continent_def.gif), in combination with the [actual directory names](http://dds.cr.usgs.gov/srtm/version2_1/SRTM3/) for these regions.

+The coordinates refer to the bottom left corner of the tile, or expressed differently the tile is in the top right quadrant referred to by the coordinate.

 ## Unzipping downloads
 To unzip these downloads run,